Workout 101: Guys’ Guide to Pilates

-I say Pilates and what do you think?
+Now, when I say Pilates, what do you think?
 Kind of like yoga but weirder?
-Sixty minutes of stretching?
-Those bizarre contraptions that look like a torture-porn prop from Hostel?
+Sixty minutes of light stretching, not a “real” workout?
+Those bizarre contraptions that look like a torture-porn prop from a Saw movie?

-Pilates is an incredible strength trainer, body aligner, and rehab supporter.
-In fact, Pilates for guys might be the ultimate “fit for life” workout—which is probably the reason even a muscle-guy like celebrity trainer Tony Horton included it in his P90X series.
+Pilates is an incredible strength training exercise, supporting body alignment and sports rehab efforts.
+In fact, Pilates for guys might be the ultimate “fit for life” workout—which is probably the reason celebrity trainer Tony Horton included it in his iconically difficult P90X series.

 Check out this guide on Pilates for guys who want to try it: